DataDog/documentation/content/en/synthetics/api_tests/grpc_tests.md

 You can create up to 20 assertions per API test by clicking **New Assertion** or by clicking directly on the response preview:

 {{< img src="synthetics/api_tests/assertions_grpc.png" alt="Define assertions for your gRPC test" style="width:90%;" >}}

 ### Select locations

-Select the **Locations** to run your gRPC health check test from. gRPC tests can run from both [managed][2] and [private locations][3] depending on your preference for running the health check test from outside or inside your network.
+Select the **Locations** to run your gRPC health check test from. gRPC health check tests can run from both [managed][2] and [private locations][3] depending on your preference for running the health check test from outside or inside your network.

 ### Specify test frequency